rujukan/made-in-indonesia/README.md

 ## <a name="K"> </a>K
 - (⭐ 39) [Khanza LITE](https://github.com/basoro/Khanza-Lite) - `SIMKES Khanza versi Ringan.
 Jalan di sisi server sebagai aplikasi web dan bersifat mobile first (responsive).` *by [Basoro](https://github.com/basoro)*
+- (⭐ 11) [Kanaizu](https://github.com/elianiva/kanaizu) - `This is a simple quiz app that I made as an excuse to try Routify/Svelte and to help my friend memorise Japanese kana.
+It's not perfect but it's quite usable.
+Currently there are ~508 words or phrase of hiragana and katakana.` *by [elianiva](https://github.com/elianiva)*

 <p align="right"><a href="#-made-in-indonesia">Top</a></p>